nodecraft/eslint-config/README.md

 We export our standard ESLint configuration.

 Our default export contains all of our ESLint rules, including ECMAScript 6+.
-It requires `eslint`, `eslint-plugin-node` & `eslint-plugin-json`.
+It requires `eslint`, `eslint-plugin-node`, `eslint-plugin-json` & eslint-plugin-vue.

 1. Install the correct versions of each package, which are listed by the command: